What Is An Internet Troll?

 Learn about what an internet troll is in this article.

-An internet troll is a person online who intentionally causes disruption by posting off-topic, upsetting, controversial, or disturbing content or messages in order to get a reaction out of people.
+An internet troll is a person on the internet who intentionally causes disruption by posting off-topic, upsetting, controversial, or disturbing content or messages to get a reaction out of people.
 Internet trolls often troll on comment boards, forums, social media platforms, chatrooms, wikis, or any other platform that allows people to communicate by typed messages or post content publicly.

 The internet has become an easily accessible method of online communication.
-However, it is unfortunate that people also use this for malicious purposes to cause trouble for other people and make them feel uncomfortable.
+However, it's unfortunate that people also use this for malicious purposes, like causing trouble for other people and making them feel uncomfortable.
 The anonymity of online communication and advances in technology has led to an increase in internet trolling over time.
 Trolling may seem funny to some people, but it is a serious matter and harmful to online communities.
-Fortunately, moderators and site admins can delete off-topic posts that distract from the main topic and ban accounts, and sometimes IP addresses if necessary.
+Fortunately, moderators and site admins can delete off-topic and provocative posts that distract from the main topic and ban accounts, and sometimes block IP addresses if necessary.

-Internet trolls very often want attention, so it is best to ignore and limit contact with people that intentionally cause disruption, encouraging them to move on.
-Even though defending or standing up for yourself can make you feel better for a few minutes, it is a bad idea as it brings even more attention to the situation and could lead to long arguments.
+Internet trolls seek attention, so it's best to ignore and limit contact with them, encouraging them to move on.
+Defending or standing up for yourself may make you feel better for a few minutes, but it's not a good idea as it can cause them to double down on their negativity and turn a single post into a full-blown public argument.
 Internet trolls could use anything that you reply to harass you even more.
 Every time you defend or stand up for yourself, you are giving them what they want - attention.
 This is known as 'feeding' the trolls and is not recommended.

 Examples Of Trolling

-Trolling can come in so many forms.
-Any type of activity designed to intentionally disrupt an internet forum, chatroom, social media page, wiki, or other online community by posting messages designed to get a reaction out of other people is considered trolling.
+Trolling can come in any forms.
+Any type of activity designed to disrupt an online community by posting messages designed to get a reaction out of other people is considered trolling.
 Below are 15 examples of trolling:

 • Repeatedly posting off-topic messages that have nothing to do with the subject being discussed on an internet forum.